 ISO 14971 is a risk management standard for medical devices.
-It defines the rules and describes procedures that the manufacturers of medical devices, including software that is now classified as a class I medical device following the changes in the MDR, have to adhere to concerning risk management.
+It defines the rules and describes procedures that the manufacturers of medical devices, including software, have to adhere to concerning risk management.

 The aim of ISO 14971 is to help the manufacturers identify, estimate, evaluate, monitor and control risk associated with a medical device.
 It also helps minimise risk by giving guidance on how to check whether the control measures were implemented correctly.

 What’s important, ISO 14971 specifies that the risk management process should be iterative and implemented at every stage of product manufacturing: from the very beginning to the end of a product lifecycle.
 Risk management should be managed not only during the manufacturing and implementation of medical devices but also after they are released to the end users.